uktrade/data-workspace/docs/development.md

 ---
 title: Development
 layout: sub-navigation
-description: Run Data Workspace locally to develop features or evaluate if it's suitable for your use case
+description: Run the frontend of Data Workspace locally to develop features or evaluate if it's suitable for your use case
 order: 1
 ---

 ## Prerequisites

-To run Data Workspace locally, you must have these tools installed:
+To run the frontend of Data Workspace locally, you must have these tools installed:

 - [Docker](https://docs.docker.com/get-docker/)
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)